Accusoft/imagegear-net-samples/Samples/README.md

 These samples demonstrate select image processing capabilities of ImageGear .NET.

-## OCR Samples

-These samples demonstrate the OCR functionality in ImageGear .NET.

 ## General PDF Samples

 These samples demonstrate general PDF functionality in ImageGear .NET